+Absolutely!
 The time to make, bake, and decorate cookies can be time consuming.
 I manage these activities by first baking the cookies and freezing until the big day.
 Place cooled cookies in a single layer on a baking sheet, freeze, and place cookies in a freezer zip lock bag separated by wax paper.
-Take them out of the freezer to unthaw for an hour or overnight.
-Finish the Shamrock cutout cookies with Royal Icing and decorate.
+Take them out of the freezer to thaw for an hour or overnight.

 St. Patrick’s Day Shamrock Sugar Cookies